Frequently Asked Questions about BC HighwayCams

 A. Under the image is a set of player controls with three buttons.
 These work like most video controls:

-- Left button: Rewind, allows you to step backward through the images;
+- Left button: allows you to step backward through the images;

 - Middle button: Play button, automatically plays the sequence of images;

-- Slider Bar: manually control to select any image in the sequence.
+- You can also control the slider-bar manually, to select any image in the sequence.

 Q. How do I close the Replay the Day window?